Hud (surah): 25-49 The story of Noah

 Verses 11:25-49 tell the story of Noah and how his people did not believe his commands to follow God.
-The unbelievers are drowned in a flood, which includes Noah's son; Noah asks God about this act, but God rebukes Noah as being ignorant and says that Noah's son is "not a member of his family."
-Surah 66, At-Tahrim, elaborates on this and says that Noah's wife is an unbeliever in hell who was unfaithful to her husband.
+The non-believers are drowned in a flood, which includes Noah's son; Noah asks God about this act, but God rebukes Noah as being ignorant and says that Noah's son is "not a member of his family."
+Surah 66, At-Tahrim, elaborates on this and says that Noah's wife is a non-believer in hell who was unfaithful to her husband.

 50-60 The prophet Hud is sent to the ʿĀd

 Verses 11:50-60 deal with the prophet Hud, the namesake of the Surah.
 He was sent to the ʿĀd, an Omani tribe which according to history crumbled sometime between the 3rd and 6th century AD.
-The ʿĀd do not believe Hud, and Hud and those who do believe are rescued by God, followed by God inflicting a "dreadful doom" on them so that they were "accursed in the world."
+The ʿĀd did not believe Hud.
+While, Hud and those who do believe are rescued by God, followed by God inflicting a "dreadful doom" on them so that they were "accursed in the world."

 61-68 The people of Thamud and the prophet Saleh

 Verses 11:61-68 concern the people of Thamud and the prophet Saleh.
 Saleh tries to convince Thamud to repent, but once more the unbelievers ignore the prophet.
 Saleh offers a she-camel as an offering of peace, but says that it should be left alone.
 If anything befalls it, the people will be punished.
+They did not listen to the prophet and they killed the Camal.
 The camel is hamstrung, Saleh and those who believe are rescued, and the unbelievers are smitten by a "blast from heaven."